neelkanthk/laravel-schedulable/README.md

 A Laravel package to add scheduling capability in Eloquent models.

-Some of the uses where this package can be used:
+Some of the applications where this package can be used:

-Suppose you are developing a Blog like application which gives the bloggers an option to schedule their content for a future date.
-Just relax! this package does all the work for you.
+1. A Blog like application which allows bloggers to schedule their post to go public on a future date and time.

-Suppose in a E-commerce website, the items in the inventory can be added at any time from the admin panel but they can be scheduled to be made available to the customers at a particular date and time.
+2. An E-commerce website where the items in the inventory can be added at any time from the admin panel but they can be scheduled to be made available to the customers at a particular date and time.

 ## Minimum Requirements